mjpernot/mysql-perf/README.md

 Create MySQL definition file.
 Make the appropriate change to the environment.
   * Change these entries in the MySQL definition file:
+  * Note:  socket use is only required to be set in certain conditions when connecting using localhost.
     - password="PASSWORD"
     - socket="MYSQL_DIRECTORY/mysql.sock"